 “Yes.
 Maria is sad.
 She wants the toy,” I responded.

-A few moments later, Maria stopped crying and watched Shanice with a serious expression on her face.
+A few moments later, Maria stopped crying and watched Shanice from the comfort of her mother’s lap with a serious expression on her face.

 “Maria sad, Maria crying,” Shanice repeated.